 The military regime established in 1962 continues to oppress the Karen and other ethnic groups in Burma today.
 Burmese soldiers terrorize Karen villages every dry season by burning their villages, killing or torturing civilians, and raping women and girls.

 Life in Refugee Camps

 Due to the annual threats to their lives and villages, many Karen must flee across the border to refugee camps in neighboring Thailand.
 Life in the refugee camps is difficult and uncertain.
 The Thai government can reduce funding for or simply shut down refugee camps at its will, leaving the refugees with very few options.

 Refugees are not allowed to venture outside the crowded camps, and can be arrested by Thai police if caught.
 They must instead try to work and support themselves inside the camps while applying for resettlement to another country, which can take many years.

 Resettlement to Third Countries

-Some Karen refugees have been able to resettle in the United Sates, Australia, Canada, England, and Norway.
+Some Karen refugees have been able to resettle in the following countries: United Sates, Australia, Canada, England, Netherlands, Norway, Sweden, Finland, Denmark, New Zealand, South Korea, and Japan.
 Whether they plan to become citizens, or whether they hope to return to their homelands, adjustment to a third country can be very challenging.